mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 Session-based access control can be done using a permission set.
 If multiple permission sets need to be assigned for an activated user session, a permission set group can be assigned to users instead.

 ## IP Restrictions
+Control org access via IP addresses, which can be set at the org-level or profile level.
+When enabled, logins from other IP addresses will deny access.
+For profiles, this option is found in the ```profile overview page```.
+When denied, the user is shown the same error message as when someone enters the wrong username/password.
+You can enforce login IP ranges on every request via the Session Settings.

+You can add trusted IP adresses at the org-level via Network Access in Setup.
+This allows users to login without receiving a login challenge (verifying their idenity).
+If login from outside this IP range, they are sent a activation code.
+An activation code is sent eveery time a user logs in from a device or browser that Salesforce does not recognize, regardless of IP address.
+If cookies have been deleted, they will be asked to verify their idenity.